They don’t need to like you – The Sun Nigeria

-Today last week was Easter Monday.
-In all Christendom, it was – as boys used to say back in the days of love letters – a red letter day (being the climax of the commemoration of the anniversary of the only death and resurrection ever.
+Easter Monday was recently marked.
+In all Christendom, it was -as boys used to say back in the days of love letters- a red letter day (being the climax of the commemoration of the anniversary of the only death and resurrection ever.
 In the age of coronavirus, the public holiday was de-accentuated by the lockdown or fear that has engulfed everywhere.
 However, for me, it was a perfect opportunity to ruminate on life and its indispensable ingredient: being liked.

 Is being liked something those eyeing success cannot do without?
 That is, for you to succeed in life, in business, in politics, in government, in ministry, in your career -for you to succeed in anything and everything- must you be liked?
 Put differently, can you strike gold in the midst of people who despise you?
 Does humankind pay too much premium on being liked or is it truly fundamental?